 - Failure to make decisions: If they can’t decide what to do, it will absolve them of responsibility.

-If you talk to any employment agency, personnel office or occupational counselor, they will admit to hearing a lot of excuses why people avoided an interview.
+If you talk to any employment agency, personnel office or occupational counsellor, they will admit to hearing a lot of excuses why people avoided an interview.
 Very few sound legitimate, but who is the loser here?
 Yes the interviewer has lost time and probably faith in human beings, but the interviewee is losing credibility, opportunity, the chance for success and maturity.

 Here are 10 of the funniest, worst, and saddest excuses they have been given as to why a person had to blow off his interview appointment: